bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-31-wild-child-relaxed.md

 <li>Please leave space between yourself and other groups and retain your selected seats for the duration of the performance if possible.

-<li>We encourageyou to wear a face covering if you are able to.
+<li>We encourage you to wear a face covering if you are able to.

 <li>You are welcome to take refreshments into the auditorium but no hot food please.